Arable vs Cainthus

 👎 Cainthus

-• High pricing for small farms
+• Limited accessibility for small or budget-constrained farms

 Capabilities